 This species appears in spring, with males emerging a couple of weeks before the females.
 Once mated, females will set to work on their nest burrows while males soon die after mating.
 While solitary, females can be found nesting close together and can form very large nesting aggregations.

-A nest burrow consists of cells, each with an egg provisioned with pollen.
+A nest burrow consists of cells, each with an egg provisioned with pollen and nectar.
 Once a cell is completed, it is lined and waterproofed with a waxy substance.
 Females continue to lay eggs until the end of their lifespan, which is typically no longer than a couple of months after emergence.

 At the end of foraging trips and during disturbance such as rain, females close the entrance to their nests.
 However, leaving their nests open and unoccupied provides an opportunity for intruders.
 One such intruder is a species of ‘cuckoo bee’ (Scientific name: Nomada lathburiana).
 Cuckoo females enter unoccupied nests of Ashy Mining Bees and lay their own eggs within.
 The cuckoo’s larvae feeds upon the contents, including the egg or larvae of the Ashy Mining Bee.